-Through collaboration that helps parents and students recognize and exercise choice options that best match their needs, Wilmington districts and charter schools could make the promise of school choice available to all and likely improve the public education landscape.
+Through collaboration that helps parents and students recognize and exercise choice options that best match their needs, Wilmington districts and charter schools have an opportunity to address these points of contention in order to address these points of view in order to make the promise of school choice available to all and likely improve the public education landscape.
 The Commission is committed to supporting districts and charter schools in their efforts to do so.